Dear User Support Forum,

-#8 Updated by Stephanie Auty 6 months ago
+#8 Updated by Stephanie Auty almost 2 years ago

 We have checked the BHPS questionnaires and it looks like you are correct.
 The marital status was only recorded at the time of the interview, and changes between interviews were not recorded.
 Additionally, the date of legal marital status change was asked, but the start date of a cohabitation was not, so must have been imputed by the researcher who created these consolidated histories.

-#9 Updated by Lydia Palumbo 6 months ago
+#9 Updated by Lydia Palumbo almost 2 years ago

 I would like to understand if the consolidated partnership history for Understanding Society has been released or not.
 According to the previous posts, it should have already been released.

 If yes, could you please tell me the number of the dataset?
 I cannot find it through the website of the UK Data Archive.

 #15 Updated by Alita Nandi over 1 year ago

 We are in the process of depositing the data.
 There are some technical difficulties at the UKDS which is causing delays.
 We are hoping to deposit the data by early next week.
 We don’t have a date for when the UKDS will be able to process the data and release it, however, we hope it will be within the next few weeks.
 We will let you know as soon as this happens.

 #16 Updated by Alita Nandi over 1 year ago